giellalt/lang-sms/sms.md

 First names

 SURNAMES

 ORGANIZATIONS

 Perintökieli

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/propernouns_newwords.lexc](http://github.com/giellalt/lang-sms/blob/main/../src/fst/stems/propernouns_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/propernouns_newwords.lexc](https://github.com/giellalt/lang-sms/blob/main/src/fst/stems/propernouns_newwords.lexc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.

 PLACE NAMES

 * Jõnn-Pelsa+N+Prop+Sem/Plc:Jõnn-Pelsa PROP_TOP_ "(eng) /(fin) /(nob) /(rus) " ;
 * Ruäʹvv-vueiʹvv+N+Prop+Sem/Plc:Ruäʹvv-#vuäi%{ʹØ%}vv PROP_TOP_VUEAIQVV "(eng) /(fin) /(nob) /(rus) " ;

 MORE
 Toponyms

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/toponyms_newwords.lexc](http://github.com/giellalt/lang-sms/blob/main/../src/fst/stems/toponyms_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/toponyms_newwords.lexc](https://github.com/giellalt/lang-sms/blob/main/src/fst/stems/toponyms_newwords.lexc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.
 Mättʼtõshalltõs:Mättʼtõshalltõs PROP_SAJOS "(eng) /(fin) /(rus) " ;

 ADD VERBS BELOW

 This only contains one verb and will be removed.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/verbs_newwords.lexc](http://github.com/giellalt/lang-sms/blob/main/../src/fst/stems/verbs_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/verbs_newwords.lexc](https://github.com/giellalt/lang-sms/blob/main/src/fst/stems/verbs_newwords.lexc)</small>

+---

-added to the xml source files. ǩiõtt+N:ǩiõtt N_MUORR "(eng) /(fin) /(rus)" ;
+This is where new words are added as lexc entries before they are added to the xml source files. ǩiõtt+N:ǩiõtt N_MUORR "(eng) /(fin) /(rus)" ;